Edward T. Babinski: If It Wasn't for Agnosticism, I Wouldn't Know What to Believe!

 In college I also read nearly all of Francis Shaeffer's works (popular apologetics in the Reformed Church tradition), and found him interesting, yet not as fine a writer as Lewis or Chesterton.
 For me, learning is exemplified not only in what you say, but how you say it.
 Perhaps that helps explain why after five or six years of avid church attendance and intense reading, I found it increasingly difficult to sit through a sermon.
 Most of them seemed dull and superficial in comparison to what I was reading at the time, and as repetitious in their focus and emphases as I had earlier found the Catholic prayers and rituals to be.

 Generally, ministers find it superfluous to address questions.
 They stand in the pulpit, "three feet above contradiction."
 Preachers, like politicians are taught to embody, via a variety of rhetorical and nonverbal means, their utter conviction of the truth of whatever they happen to be preaching, regardless of how much they may know, or not know, about the subject.
 This reminds me of the story of a minister who wrote in the margin of his sermon notes, "Weak argument here.
 Shout louder."
-As I grew to recognize the diversity of opinions among Bible scholars and theologians (even just among evangelicals), the rhetorical posture of preachers (and politicians) increasingly appeared to me to be subject in its own right.
+As I grew to recognize the diversity of opinions among Bible scholars and theologians (even just among evangelicals), the rhetorical posture of preachers (and politicians) increasingly appeared to me to be suspect in its own right.

 Furthermore, I began to realize that large groups of people are better at being manipulated by rhetoric and bald assertions-getting caught up in the "crowd atmosphere"--than they are at making logical inferences concerning the preacher's (or politician's) statements.
 That is the primary reason I chose at that time to conduct several one-on-one dialogues with nonbelievers through the mail.
 Such dialogues take more thought, more time to cook up and digest.
 And I thought that in such an atmosphere, the truth of Christianity would be irrefutably self-evident.